thodan/sixd_toolkit/doc/sixd_2017_results_format.md

 ```

-### Documentation
+### Documentation of results

 If you want your results to be included in a publication about the challenge,
-a documentation of the evaluation is required.
-It is expected in file
+a documentation is required.

-**METHOD\_DATASET[\_TESTTYPE]/eval_doc.txt** with this format:
+It is expected in file **METHOD\_DATASET[\_TESTTYPE]/eval_doc.txt** with this
+format:

 ```
-SIXD challenge 2017 - documentation of the evaluation
+SIXD challenge 2017 - documentation of results

 Author: ...
 Method: ... (any related publications)
+Parameter setting: ... (values of the crucial parameters of the method)
-PC tech specs: ... (for comparison of the running times)
+Implementation: ... (a link to the implementation, if available) PC tech specs: ... (for comparison of running times)

 Dataset: ...
 Training input:
-    Object model type: ... (default, cad, reconst, none) Image type: ... (real, rendered, which light conditions for TUD Light, etc.)
+    3D model type: ... (none, default, for T-LESS: cad or reconst) Image type: ... (none, real, rendered)
+    Image modality: ...
+(RGB-D, RGB, D)
+    Light conditions: ... (only for real images from TUD Light) Viewpoint sampling: ... (if other than the default training set was used) Image augmentation: ... (in-plane rotation, extra noise, etc.)
-    Number of images per object: ...
+    Images per object: ... (including the augmented images) Test input:
-Test input:
-    Modality: ...
-(RGB-D, RGB or D)
+    Image modality: ...
+(RGB-D, RGB, D)
-Other info: ...
-...
 ```